denfrost/DataStructures-Algorithms/README.md

 This is a basic singly linked list.
 The list has one pointer to the first node (firstPtr) and one to the last node (lastPtr).

+The node class has two private member:
+- data of the type NODETYPE
+- a pointer to the next node called nexPtr

 The linked list has the following functions:

 #### Destructor